zieren/eltern-emailer/text.md

 Eltern-Emailer can receive emails from you and forward them to teachers via the website.
 This requires a dedicated email account accessible via IMAP (see [`imap`](#_imap) above).
 The provider needs to support [subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing), i.e. `username+tag@example.com`.
 Outlook web mail is known to work.

-The message size limit enforced by the website does not apply here.
-If your email is longer than 512 characters (I'm not sure if all schools use the same limit; currently this value is hard-coded), it is automatically split up.
+The website may limit the size of individual messages you send to teachers.
+If your email exceeds the limit, Eltern-Emailer automatically splits it up.
+The size limit is configurable (see `elternportal.messageSizeLimit` in [Configuration](#_configuration)) because it may vary between schools/installations.
+The default is 512 characters.
 <a id="_protection-against-abuse"></a>

 #### Protection Against Impersonation